 Commander.
 H.M.S.
 "ANGORA" Captain.
 H.M.S.
 "CONQUEST"

 Rear Admiral.
 H.M.S.
 "PEMBROKE".

-A memorial to those lost on Bulwark and Princess Irene was erected at the Dockyard Church, Sheerness in 1921.
-It was unveiled by Hugh Evan-Thomas, Commander-in-Chief, The Nore (this post was an operational commander of the Royal Navy, the Nore being a sandbank at the mouth of the River Medway) and dedicated by Archdeacon Ingles, the Chaplain of the Fleet.
+A memorial to those lost on Bulwark and Princess Irene was erected at the Dockyard Church, Sheerness, in 1921.
+It was unveiled by Hugh Evan-Thomas, Commander-in-Chief, The Nore (this post was an operational command of the Royal Navy, the Nore being a sandbank at the mouth of the River Medway) and dedicated by Archdeacon Ingles, the Chaplain of the Fleet.
 Victims of both ships are also commemorated at a memorial in Woodlands Road Cemetery, Gillingham, as part of the Naval Burial Ground.

 Arthur’s wife, Kate, never remarried and died on 8 October 1953.